chenqing24/integrations-core/oracle/README.md

 export LD_LIBRARY_PATH=/opt/oracle/instantclient/lib:$LD_LIBRARY_PATH
 ```

 **Note:** Agent 6 uses upstart or systemd to orchestrate the datadog-agent service.
 Environment variables may need to be added to the service configuration files at the default locations of `/etc/init/datadog-agent.service` (Upstart) or `/lib/systemd/system/datadog-agent.service` (systemd).
-See documentation on [Upstart](http://upstart.ubuntu.com/cookbook/#environment-variables) or [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Command%20lines) for more information on how to configured these settings.
+See documentation on [Upstart](http://upstart.ubuntu.com/cookbook/#environment-variables) or [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Command%20lines) for more information on how to configure these settings.

+#### After installing either the JDBC Driver or the Instant Client

 Finally, create a read-only datadog user with proper access to your Oracle Database Server.
 Connect to your Oracle database with an administrative user (e.g. `SYSDBA` or `SYSOPER`) and run: